magnolo/os/app/bower_components/angular-scroll/README.md

 angular-scroll
 ==============

-Angular is only dependency (no jQuery).
+Only dependent on AngularJS (no jQuery).
 8K minified or 2K gzipped.

 Example
 -------
-Check out [the live demo](http://oblador.github.io/angular-scroll/) or the [source code](https://github.com/oblador/angular-scroll/blob/master/example/index.html).
+Check out [the live demo](http://durated.github.io/angular-scroll/) or the [source code](https://github.com/durated/angular-scroll/blob/master/example/index.html).

 Install
 -------

-#### With bower:
+With bower:

     $ bower install angular-scroll

-#### With npm (for use with browserify):

-    $ npm install angular-scroll

-You can also download the [production version](https://raw.github.com/oblador/angular-scroll/master/angular-scroll.min.js)or the [development version](https://raw.github.com/oblador/angular-scroll/master/angular-scroll.js).
+Or download the [production version](https://raw.github.com/durated/angular-scroll/master/angular-scroll.min.js) or the [development version](https://raw.github.com/durated/angular-scroll/master/angular-scroll.js).

-If you prefer a CDN hosted version (which might speed up your load times), check out [cdnjs.com/libraries/angular-scroll](https://cdnjs.com/libraries/angular-scroll).

 Don't forget to add `duScroll` to your module dependencies.

 `angular.element` Scroll API
 ----------------------------

 This module extends the `angular.element` object with a few jQuery like functions.
 Note that `$document` is an `angular.element`, for usage example see below.
-In case of name collisions existing jQuery or jqlite functions will be preserved, just use the prefixed version: ie `.duScrollTo()` instead of `.scrollTo()`.

 #### `.scrollTo( left, top [, duration [, easing ] ] )`
 Scrolls the element/window to the specified left/top position.
 If `duration` is specified the scrolling is animated for n milliseconds.
 If `easing` is ommited the animation will default to the `duScrollEasing` function.